Castle Crags Wilderness: History

-One roadless area of 1732 acre borders on the northwest and contains the largest glacial cirque, Castle Lake, which is near where the Modoc War's 1855 Battle of Castle Crags took place.
+One roadless area of 7 km2 borders on the northwest and contains the largest glacial cirque, Castle Lake, which is near where the Modoc War's 1855 Battle of Castle Crags took place.
 Now a historical landmark (California Historical Landmark No.16), the battle was fought on a ridge saddle between the lake and what is known as Battle Rock.

 The Wintu Indians who inhabited the area called the crags the Abode of the Devil and the Spanish explorers called it Castle del Diablo (Castle of the Devil.)

 There are mineral springs at the base of the crags which were used by the early fur traders, and after the Southern Pacific Railroad was completed into the area, health resorts sprang up as well.
 The railroad touted the beauty of the West to increase ridership, improve the West's image, and hopefully, sell some of its land holdings.

 Sunset was a publication started in 1898 by the passenger department of the Southern Pacific Railroad Company that described various places in the West and was named after its Sunset Limited railroad line which went from New Orleans to San Francisco.
 The magazine's description of Castle Crags is the typical, flowery writing style of that era:

 "These are peaks of a spur of the Trinity range, that rise abruptly in towers and pinnacles, splintered and riven in all manner of fantastic shapes.
 With every slight change in the position of the beholder they seem to march and countermarch, advance and recede, until one is ready to believe them moving."

 The advent of logging and mining brought even more people to the area with some mining continuing until the 1950s.

 In 1933, concerned citizens successfully worked to protect the area and were able to acquire much of the land that became the state park.
-President Reagan signed into law the California Wilderness Act in 1984 that protected another 10500 acre and was added to the National Wilderness Preservation System.
+President Reagan signed into law the California Wilderness Act in 1984 that protected another 42 square kilometers (16.4 square miles) and was added to the National Wilderness Preservation System.